ciis0/rest.ground/DEVELOPMENT.md

 <https://releases.electronjs.org/>

-bump the following node and electron versions
+bump the following node-libcurl and electron versions

+The Electron version must be (the) one matching the/a [latest release](https://github.com/Kong/node-libcurl/releases), e.g. `28.0.0` because this repo is not set up to build the neccesary native extensions for node-libcurl with gyp.

 - `.npmrc`
 - `.nvmrc`